lwf/puppet-remote_file/README.md

   downloaded if the local file's checksum matches this value.
 * `verify_peer`: Boolean.
 Whether or not to require verification of the the remote server identity.
+* `username`: Username to use for basic authentication.
+* `password`: Password to use for basic authentication.

 ### Provider: ruby